mikeyhew/shopify-app-templates/README.md

 - install with `brew install puma-dev`
 - run `sudo puma-dev setup` so it can resolve domains for you
 - run `puma-dev -install`
 - You need to trust puma-dev's certificate.
-It is located at `~/Library/Application\ Support/io.puma.dev/cert.pem`.
-Double-click on that file to open it in Keychain Access.
-Right-click on the certificate from inside Keychain Access, click "Get Info", uncollapse the "Trust" section, then change the setting for "Secure Sockets Layer (SSL)" to "Always Trust".
+Open the certificate file, `~/Library/Application\ Support/io.puma.dev/cert.pem`, in Keychain Access.
+Right-click on the certificate from inside Keychain Access, click "Get Info", uncollapse the "Trust" section, then change the settings for "Secure Sockets Layer (SSL)" and "X.509 Basic Policy" to "Always Trust".
 Close the "Get Info" window, and you will be prompted to enter your administrator password.
 Once you do that, it should be trusted, at least in Chrome.
 - To trust it in Firefox, go to `about:config` and change the setting `security.enterprise_roots.enabled` to `true`.
 This will make Firefox trust your system certificates.
 - the template script will create a puma-dev app for you, but it's easy to do manually.
 For example, if your app is at `https://myapp.test` and your rails server is listening on port 3322, run `echo 3322 >~/.puma-dev/myapp`.
 - if you're having trouble with a puma-dev app, you can see the logs with `tail -f ~/Library/Logs/puma-dev.log`